-Susan here with ten strategies to help your family create a happier morning routine to get kids ready for school and there on time.
+Susan here with ten strategies to help your family create a happier morning routine for school.
+Follow these tips to get your kids ready for school and there on time.
 I’m sharing my thoughts here as part of the #HowWeFamily TYLENOL® campaign which is about empowering families of all shapes and sizes.

 Set realistic expectations for yourself and your kids.
 If you don’t have the time and patience to craft elaborate bento boxes with food shaped like animals, that’s okay.
 I LOVE to pin those awesome lunch box layouts, but I’m not actually making them.
 (Pinterest is for dreaming, right?)

 I know some moms who actually get their kids to do extra math practice before breakfast… but that is NOT likely to happen at our house.
 I like to sleep as late as possible while still accomplishing everything necessary to get the kids out the door on time.

 I have two main goals for school mornings:

 - Keep mornings happy.

 I admit, I’m NOT a morning person.